 - Travel protections: Look for hotel credit cards that extend travel protections, such as trip delay coverage or lost luggage insurance.

 - Waived foreign transaction fees: Many credit cards aimed at travelers waive foreign transaction fees—charges of up to 3 percent on purchases you make abroad.
 If you’re a frequent international traveler, make sure your hotel credit card waives them.

-The 5 best hotel credit cards for 2022
+The 5 best hotel credit cards

 While any particular hotel credit card you settle on might not include all the perks listed above, chances are it will have some of them.
 Think about the benefits you will value and use most, and then focus on the cards that offer them.
 Here are the best credit hotel credit cards right now and why you might want to apply.